AmitaSuri/Flutter/Resources.md

 **-----------------------------------Firebase and Flutter project connectivity----------------------------**

 **they made a chat app by max in udemy course. it's in my firevbase/my_chat_app in training folder.
 The UIs for chat were from shubham in chatgpt.
+It covered all the 3..authentication, cloud storage and firestore.
+They added app icon and splash screen also in this.
+Later added named routes and also used services and providers.

 **my reference - Don't do this codelab as it uses firebase UI and goRouter. which setsup with firebase cli and covers authentication and cloud storage but it us...
 Codelab firebase authentication and firestore - https://firebase.google.com/codelabs/firebase-get-to-know-flutter#4**